SociallyKent/plumoguSV-Austree-Build/README.md

 ;

 On the back end it's just editing code stuff.
 Fixing bugs.
-Making locals more consistant with each other, for eaiser searchering.
-Seeing about reducing size whereever possable.
+Making locals more consistant with each other, for eaiser searching.
+Seeing about reducing size wherever possable.
 Currently, the select tab will hover a tooltip while it's not seleted, unsure about removing it or keeping it.
 With the Create tab I want people to explore and have a discription if they are lost, but not sure if I should keep it consistant on the Select tab.
 Or to keep it.